emdnaia/OpenOCD/README.md

 - Next, *Ensure you replace `myhost.myhoster.org` with your actual domain domain.*
 - The script below will access the FQDN and add it to the firewall ruletable for access.

-I've deployed the following script on `\usr\local\getpara.sh` it creates `temp_gotten_para` as well as `gotten-para` which contains the dynamic IPs to be added to the firewall for access.
+I've deployed the following script on `/usr/local/getpara.sh` it creates `temp_gotten_para` as well as `gotten-para` which contains the dynamic IPs to be added to the firewall for access.

 ```sh
 #!/bin/sh